nhuang-lc/promptimizer/README.md

   prompt and dataset.

 Options:
   --name TEXT         Name for the task.
+If not provided, the directory name
+                      will be used as default.
+This name will be used in the config.json file.
+  --prompt TEXT       Name of the prompt in LangSmith to be optimized.
+                      If not provided, you'll be prompted to select or create one.
+This will be used as the initial prompt for optimization.
-  --prompt TEXT       Name of the prompt in LangSmith --description TEXT  Description of the task for the optimizer.
+  --description TEXT  Description of the task for the optimizer.
+This helps
+                      guide the optimization process by providing context about the task's objectives and constraints.
-  --dataset TEXT      Name of the dataset in LangSmith --help              Show this message and exit.
+  --dataset TEXT      Name or public URL of the dataset in LangSmith to be used for
+                      training and evaluation.
+If not provided, you'll be prompted to select or create one.
+This dataset will be used to test and improve the prompt.
+  -y, --yes           Automatically answer yes to all CLI prompts.
+Use with
+                      caution as it skips confirmation steps and uses defaults where applicable.
+  --help              Show this message and exit.
 ```